antiliadao/paper/docs/chapter-5.md

 First, the system has not collapsed.
 When migration is triggered, there are still substantial funds in the reserve, and these funds will be fairly distributed.

-Second, the last 36 AS elites will receive pioneer awards, which is recognition of their courage.
+Second, the last 36 AS elites will receive pioneer awards (10%), which is recognition of their courage.

+More importantly, 70% of the funds will be used to compensate users who didn't profit in this cycle, ensuring everyone receives protection.

-Finally, 90% of the funds will serve as new nest construction awards, distributed in 4 phases to outstanding builders in the new cycle.
+Finally, 20% of the funds will serve as the new nest construction fund, awarded to 36 legion members contributing in the new cycle.

 Our tribal relationships will never change, our user IDs will be permanently retained, and our experience and wisdom are invaluable treasures.